Skip to main content

 3. Configure a Public Key to setup JWT (JSON Web Tokens)

-Veezoo uses JWT for user authentication within Embedded Analytics.
+Veezoo supports JWT for user authentication within Embedded Analytics.
 To enable secure access to relevant data and analytics, your application will have to generate a JWT on your server and pass it to Veezoo.
 For that to work, you will need to configure in Veezoo Admin the public key for a private key that will be used by your application to sign the token.

 If you don't know how to create a key pair, follow the instructions provided in Veezoo Admin.